Skip to main content

 Idempotent Requests

-Mutation endpoints (POST, PATCH, DELETE) require an Idempotency-Key header.
+Mutation endpoints (PATCH, DELETE, and non-exempt POSTs — see Exempt Endpoints) require an Idempotency-Key header.
 This guarantees that if a request is retried — due to a network timeout, a dropped connection, or an ambiguous failure — the operation only executes once.

 curl -X PATCH https://api.signa.so/v1/organization/api-keys/key_abc123 \